J-Lentz/iwgtk/README.md

 ## About
 iwgtk is a wireless networking GUI for Linux.
-It is a front-end for iwd, with supported functionality similar to that of iwctl.
+It is a front-end for [iNet Wireless Daemon (iwd)](https://iwd.wiki.kernel.org/), with supported functionality similar to that of iwctl.
 Features include viewing and connecting to available networks, managing known networks, provisioning new networks via WPS or Wi-Fi Easy Connect, and an indicator (tray) icon displaying